 This shape is the easiest to memorize and play.
 You only need your index, ring, and pinky fingers, which play the notes on the 5th, 7th, and 8th frets, respectively.

 The fourth position of the C Major Pentatonic scale is found between the 7th and 10th frets, and it is based on the E Major shape, as illustrated below:

 Here’s the fretboard diagram that illustrates the region where this enclosure is located, and the notes that belong to the C Major Pentatonic scale:

-This pattern actually starts with the root note, making it easier to memorize and start using in a real life scenario.
-The root comes up in the 6th, 4th and 1st strings.
+This pattern actually starts with the root note, making it easier to memorize and start using in real life scenarios.
+The root comes up in the 6th, 4th, and 1st strings.

 The tablature that represents this enclosure can be found below:

 The fifth and last position of the C Major Pentatonic scale is based on the D Major open chord shape, as illustrated in the following diagram:

 If you transpose this to C Major, you’ll find this box between the 9th and 13th frets.
 Here’s the fretboard diagram that demonstrates this: